 JS 20161110 031208 jpg 201611 Slavery India Wood Cutting Approved for Full Use

 As Kuppan began to realize that escape was not an option, he tried to make the most of his situation and live a normal life.
 He met a woman named Malliga*, married her and had four children.
 Those children were born into a life of modern slavery, and eventually forced to work alongside their parents for hours a day in the sun and rain.
 Kuppan watched his kids grow up and have children of their own – who were also born into bondage.
-Now three generations of Kuppan’s family were trapped in bonded labour.
+Now three generations of Kuppan’s family were trapped in bonded labor.
 And it all started from a $12 loan.

 Violence is another tactic used to maintain control of laborers.
 Perpetrators will physically, sexually and verbally abuse laborers regularly to slowly dehumanize them and remind them of “their place.”
 After a while, this takes a psychological toll on victims, who often burst into tears when they explain how ashamed they would feel to even lift their heads up to respond.